 The enemy is the one whose story you don’t know

 The Storytelling Centre has extensive experience with applied storytelling.
 This means that in a conflict, you look for stories with a common basis.
-Arjen tells us, for example, that you bring together a Palestinian and an Israeli family who have both lost a loved one in The Conflict.
+Arjen tells us, for example, about bringing together a Palestinian and an Israeli family who have both lost a loved one in The Conflict.
 “The common basis is sorrow.
 By listening to each other’s stories, these people can come closer together.
 The enormous personal growth that people go through during such a project, keeps surprising us,” says Arjen.